jrpotter/notebook/notes/networking/hardware.md

 ## Modems

 A **modem** (modulator-demodulator) is a device that converts data from a digital format into a format suitable for analog transmission.

-It transmits data by modulating one or more carrier wave signals to encode digital information, while the receive demodulates the signal to recreate the original digital information.
+It transmits data by modulating one or more carrier wave signals to encode digital information, while the receiver demodulates the signal to recreate the original digital information.

 %%ANKI
 Basic